arnelpocsedio/RepRes_Proj2/RepRes.md

 [1] "lakeshoreflood"      "marinestrongwind"    "astronomicallowtide" [4] "densesmoke"          "marinehail"          "freezingfog"

-After a bit of standardization, we can now search for key words to classify the different event types
+After a bit of standardization, we can now search for key words to classify the different event types.

 ```r
 #hail and marine hail, Events 1 and 2